gplaps/GP2FFB/README.md

 ### Betas
 **0.3.1 (2025-09-01)**
-- Recaled effects to prevent constant peaking at high load
+- Rescaled effects to prevent constant peaking at high load
-- Removed some unncessary telemetry from the display
+- Removed some unnecessary telemetry from the display

 **0.3.0 (2025-08-31)**
 - Reworked force calculation to remove unncessary smoothing which made the center feel 'sloppy'